-The Black Edition is based on the Limited trim level and, inside, very little separates the two.
-Standard Limited interior features include cruise control, a bed liner, electrically adjustable and heated door mirrors, chrome finish on door mirrors and handles and electric windows, heated front seats with an 8-way electrically-adjustable driver’s seat, dual-zone climate control, rear parking sensors, rear privacy glass and a 12v socket in load area.
+The Black Edition is based on the Ranger’s Limited trim level and, inside, very little separates the two.
+The usual Limited features include cruise control, a bed liner, electrically adjustable and heated door mirrors, chrome finish on door mirrors and handles, electric windows, heated front seats with an 8-way electrically-adjustable driver’s seat, dual-zone climate control, rear parking sensors, rear privacy glass and a 12v socket in the load area.

-Infotainment is provided by a DAB radio system with an integrated CD player and an 8-inch TFT touchscreen display.
-It also includes SYNC 3 with voice control, steering wheel-mounted controls, Bluetooth, USB connectivity, Apple CarPlay, Android Auto, AppLink and Emergency Assistance.
+Infotainment is provided by a DAB radio system with an integrated CD player and an 8.0-inch TFT touchscreen display.
+It also includes SYNC 3 with voice control, steering wheel-mounted controls, Bluetooth, USB connectivity, Apple CarPlay, Android Auto, and Emergency Assistance.

-However, the de-chromed exterior differs considerably to the Limited; there is a black grille (similar to the Wildtrak), six-spoke 17-inch black alloys, black sports bar and exterior details.
-Standard limited features like the front and rear mud flaps and the C-Channel tie downs are also included.
+The de-chromed exterior differs considerably to the Ford Ranger Limited; there is a black grille, similar to the Wildtrak, along with six-spoke 17-inch black alloy wheels, and a black sports bar and exterior details.
+The regular Limited features such as front and rear mud flaps and the C-Channel tie-downs are also included.

-Less than 1,000 models have been reserved for the UK (all with the lower-powered 2.2TDCi 161bhp/385Nm engine), and so dealers are reluctant to discount them at the same rate as standard models, which means there will be a very little price jump to the much better-specced Wildtrak.
+Fewer than 1,000 models have been reserved for the UK, all with the lower-powered 2.2TDCi 161bhp/385Nm engine, and so dealers are reluctant to discount them at the same rate as standard models, which means there will be very little price walk to the better-specced Wildtrak.